Generate Connection Points

 Available when Uniform is selected in Point Distribution Mode.

 Sets the method for searching seed points.
-Default is Raster Center Point.
+The default is Raster Center Point.

-• Corner Point: Selects points with distinct features within the region as seed points.
+• Corner Point: Select points with distinct features within the region as seed points.

-• Raster Center Point: Uses the center point of the raster as the seed point.
+• Raster Center Point: Use the center point of the raster as the seed point.
 This search method is random.

 SearchSeedPointMethod